 It’s summertime, and the entertaining is easy when you enlist a few clever strategies (and we don’t just mean making the guacamole ahead of time).
-Follow our five steps to a stylish backyard party, and the only things you’ll have to worry about are keeping your own glass full.
+Follow our five steps to a stylish backyard party, and the only things you’ll have to worry about are keeping your own glass full and avoiding mosquito bites.

 1. Raise the Bar

 The ideal drinks setup is streamlined, well stocked, and self-serve.
 Case in point: A batch of freshly squeezed lemonade will please practically everyone.
 Ice it down in a four-gallon stainless-steel dispenser and no one will get stuck manning the bar.
 Kids can help themselves; adults can punch theirs up with vodka and citrus and herb garnishes, which double as decor.

 Supplement with an easy-to-sip aperitif (we like floral Lillet) and sparkling water, and you’ll have all the refreshments you need.
 Don't forget to update your cooler: An oversize resin Champagne bucket has al the appeal of a galvaanized-steel one, but will look chic storing supplies in your kitchen, too.
 As for quantities, here’s our rule of thumb: Plan two drinks per guest for the first hour, then one each per hour after that; one gallon equals 16 eight-ounce drinks.